The Ali Baba and forty thieves story has enthralled us all as children. There are over 1,000 stories in Arabian Nights, but how many can you recall?

 Every adventure story in the One Thousand and One Nights collection is unique and offers a lesson for us.
 However, we only recall a few.

-One of these was Ali Baba and the Forty Thieves.
+One of these is Ali Baba and the Forty Thieves.
+The well-known tale forms part of Middle Eastern folklore and has inspired numerous films, plays, and musicals.
+Its messages about greed and wit continue to captivate audiences across cultures and eras.
 You might wish to read this story to your children if you enjoyed it.
 The story’s plot is so exciting that it draws you into the story.
 Here is a condensed version of the story for your little one to enjoy.

 Ali Baba And The Forty Thieves Story Summary